Markov Random Fields, Markov Cocycles and The 3-colored Chessboard: Markov specifications and Markov cocycles

 The second statement in the theorem above is not a part of the original formulation, but does follow since there is an explicit algorithm to produce a nearest neighbor interaction which is invariant under all graph automorphisms for which the original Markov random field was invariant \cite{Chandgotia}.
 See also \cite{avernicev_MRF_gibbs_1972},\cite{sherman_MRF_gibbs_1973},\cite{spitzer}.
 It is in general false that a shift-invariant Markov random field whose (shift-invariant) specification is compatible with some nearest neighbor interaction must also be compatible with some shift-invariant nearest neighbor interaction (see Corollary \ref{cor:no_invaraint_interaction} below).
 In particular, for a general topological Markov field $X$ we have $\G_X^\sigma \subset \M_X^\sigma \cap \G_X$, but the inclusion may be strict.

 An inspection of the original proof of the Hammersley-Clifford Theorem actually gives the following a priori stronger result:

 \begin{thm} \textbf{(Hammersley-Clifford Theorem, strong version)} Let $X$ be a topological Markov field with a safe symbol.
 Then: \begin{enumerate} \item{Any Markov cocycle on $X$ is a Gibbs cocycle given by a nearest neighbor interaction.
-In our notation this is expressed by: $\M_X=\G_X$.} \item{Any shift-invariant Markov cocycle on $X$ is a Gibbs cocycle given by a shift-invariant nearest neighbor interaction.
+In our notation this is expressed by: $\M_X=\G_X$.} \item{Further if $X$ is a subshift, any shift-invariant Markov cocycle on $X$ is a Gibbs cocycle given by a shift-invariant nearest neighbor interaction.
 In our notation this is expressed by: $\M^{\sigma}_X = \G^{\sigma}_X$.} \end{enumerate} \end{thm}

 It is easily verified that any topological Markov field $X$ which satisfies one of the conclusions of the ``strong version'' immediately satisfies the corresponding conclusion of the ``weak version''.
 We will demonstrate in the following section that the converse implication is false in general.